Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 Myth number 4.
 They hate being alone.

-The need to surround themselves with people and often cross over partners, or have more than one available.
-In one sense it’s true, as they can feel loneliness if no ones meeting their needs. as they need people for emotions, yet if they are getting them met, by friends or family, they can be alone whilst they meet someone new, although they’ll not want to wait too long, as long as they are getting their needs met by someone, they do not feel lonely when alone, and they do enjoy their own company.
+They need to surround themselves with people and often cross over partners or have more than one available.
+In one sense it’s true, as they can feel loneliness if no ones meeting their needs.
+As they need people for emotions, yet if they are getting them met, by friends or family, they can be alone while they meet someone new, although they’ll not want to wait too long, as long as they are getting their needs met by someone, they do not feel lonely when alone, and they do enjoy their own company.
 With social media, they can now be alone, yet be in touch and search for the next person they can manipulate.

 Remember being alone and being lonely are two different things, for people on the disorder and those not on the disorder.